-In this guide for employers, managers and HR personnel, we explain the rules on flexible working requests and what the new flexible working bill will mean for employers responding to flexible working requests.
+In this guide for employers, managers and HR personnel, we explain the rules on flexible working requests in light of the new rules.

 What is flexible working?